Why are we moving towards smoke free with designated areas?

-- supporting organisations to develop, implement and manage smoke free policies
+- supporting organisations to develop, implement and manage smoke free procedures

-- providing resources and support to promote smoke free policies and encourage staff and students to quit smoking
+- providing resources and support to promote smoke free procedures and encourage staff and students to quit smoking

 - providing free resources to support quitting, including online services and tailored counselling from Quitline.